YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 :code:`YDB_MAX_YDBERR` – The absolute (positive) value of any YottaDB function error return code.
-If the absolute value of an error return code is greater than :code:`YDB_MAX_YDBERR`, then it is an error code from elsewhere, e.g., e.g. `errno
+If the absolute value of an error return code is greater than :code:`YDB_MAX_YDBERR`, then it is an error code from elsewhere, e.g. `errno
 <https://linux.die.net/man/3/errno>`_.
 Also, see :code:`YDB_IS_YDBERR()`.

 :code:`YDB_MIN_YDBERR` - The absolute (positive) value of any YottaDB function error return code.
-If the absolute value of an error return code is less than :code:`YDB_MIN_YDBERR`, then it is an error code from elsewhere, e.g., e.g. `errno
+If the absolute value of an error return code is less than :code:`YDB_MIN_YDBERR`, then it is an error code from elsewhere, e.g. `errno
 <https://linux.die.net/man/3/errno>`_.
 Also, see :code:`YDB_IS_YDBERR()`.

 --------